Elemis Pro-Collagen Quartz Lift Serum Review

 Review

-Quite moisturizing: Elemis Pro-Collagen Quartz Lift Serum has a moisturizing rating of 5.0 out of 10.
+According to CreamScan analysis, Elemis Pro-Collagen Quartz Lift Serum is quite moisturizing, with a moisturizing rating of 5.0 out of 10.

 Is it more humectant or occlusive?
 It is purely humectant.
 It has zero occlusivity (we didn't find any occlusive ingredients on the ingredient list) and a maximum humectancy of 10 out of 10, primarily due to the high content of PEG-8 (est. ≈4.0%), Glycerin (est. ≈3.0%) and Galactoarabinan (est. ≈2.0%).